 • Drug Screening

-The three types of HR Outsourcing companies are Human Resources Organizations, Professional Employer Organizations, and Administrative Services Organizations.
-Each offers different individual options in Outsourced HR.
+The three types of HR outsourcing companies are Human Resources Organizations, Professional Employer Organizations, and Administrative Services Organizations.

-Human Resources Organizations (HROs) provide either some or all tasks in HR.
-The majority of HROs allow large businesses (1000+ employees) to choose which HR services they would like outsourced.
-When only some functions are dealt with by the HRO, a co-management relationship or shared HR relationship is made between it and the business (this is typically the conservative approach to those first Outsourcing HR.)
-When all functions of HR are outsourced, the HR Outsourcing organization takes full responsibility.
-In large organizations, the Strategic HR role remains an internal position; however, most administrative and tactical roles are outsourced.
-This can also be achieved in smaller organizations (typically under 200 employees) using a PEO or Professional Employer Organization.
+The majority of Human Resources Organizations (HROs) allow large businesses (1000+ employees) to choose which HR services they would like outsourced.
+When only some functions are dealt with by the HRO, a co-management relationship or shared HR relationship is made between the HRO and the business (this is typically the conservative approach to those first outsourcing HR).
+When all functions of HR are outsourced, the HRO takes full responsibility.
+In large organizations, the strategic HR role remains an internal position; however, most administrative and tactical roles are outsourced.
+This can also be achieved in smaller organizations (typically under 200 employees) using a Professional Employer Organization.

 2. Professional Employer Organization (PEO)